 - 1. The Application Form has been submitted electronically via EU survey before the deadline indicated in Section 8 "Timeline and milestones of the current call". - 2.
-Mandatory fields in the Application Form are duly completely. - 3.
+Mandatory fields in the Application Form are duly completed. - 3.
 The applicant is either: - a. an urban authority or its representative of a Local Administrative Unit defined according to the degree of urbanisation as city, town or suburb (corresponding to DEGURBA code 1 or DEGURBA code 2 of Eurostat). - b.
 A Functional Urban Area (or association or grouping of urban authorities) with legal status of organised agglomeration composed by Local Administrative Units, where the majority (at least 51%) of inhabitants live in Local Administrative Units defined according to the degree of urbanisation (DEGURBA) of Eurostat as cities, towns or suburbs (corresponding to DEGURBA code 1 or DEGURBA code 2. - In case the Functional Urban Area, does not have a legal status, one of the main urban authorities of the Functional Urban Area may apply in the name of the Functional Urban Area. - 4.
 The application form is submitted by a representative of the urban authority that is involved in the design and/or implementation of the SUD strategy and directly works for that urban authority.
-An Application Form submitted by a stakeholder involved in the design and/or implementation of an urban authority's SUD strategy but not working for the authority itself will be declared ineligible8. - 5.
+An Application Form submitted by a stakeholder involved in the design and/or implementation of an urban authority's SUD strategy but not working for the authority itself will be declared ineligible. - 5.
 The applicant is located in an EU Member State. - 6.
-The applicant institution complies with the requirements on exclusion from access to funding (See sub-Section on "Exclusion criteria" below)".
+The applicant institution complies with the requirements on exclusion from access to funding (See sub-Section on "Exclusion criteria" below)". - 7.
+The application must be duly endorsed by an authorised signatory who has delegation and power to engage the legal person of the urban authority.

-8 As defined in Article 29 of the Regulation (EU) 2021/1060, "territorial strategies shall be under the responsibility of the relevant territorial authorities or bodies."
+&lt;sup>8 As defined in Article 29 of the Regulation (EU) 2021/1060, "territorial strategies shall be under the responsibility of the relevant territorial authorities or bodies."
 Stakeholders hence do not bear the responsibility of the territorial strategies, although they greatly contribute to them.